kujtimiihoxha/go-brace-expansion/README.md

 # Go bash style brace expansion

-This is an implementation of [juliangruber/brace-expansion](https://github.com/juliangruber/brace-expansion)
+This is a go implementation of [juliangruber/brace-expansion](https://github.com/juliangruber/brace-expansion)

 #### Usage
 ```go